Why A Ratio Utility Billing System (RUBS) Is A Property Owner’s Formula For Success

 Whether you’re a seasoned property investor or just starting out, how you manage expenses significantly impacts the return on your investment.
 Sometimes absorbing an expense is simply the cost of doing business.
 Take utilities for example.
 Whether it’s water, sewer/wastewater or trash, electricity, gas, or pest control, absorbing the costs is just something you do.
 Right?

 Not when there is a Ratio Utility Billing System.
 Also known as RUBS, this system enables property owners to pass along utility costs to the people who actually use those services—the residents.
 Not only is RUBS a great system for managing costs, it supports the California Energy Commission’s Energy Efficiency program by helping residents become more mindful of utility usage, and therefore, less wasteful.

 What is RUBS?

 RUBS is a system that divides utility bills among residents of an income property based on pre-determined criteria.

 It’s a viable option when submetering is either too expensive or too cumbersome to install.
-While adding a submetering system is an acceptable way to measure tenant utility usage, it’s an expensive endeavor regardless of whether costs are passed through to residents or absorbed by the property owner.
+Adding a submetering system is an acceptable way to measure tenant utility usage.
+However, it’s an expensive endeavor regardless of whether costs are passed through to residents or absorbed by the property owner.
 For example, according to “Commercial Property Executive,” submeters typically cost $1,500 to $2,000 per apartment, including installation.
 In many situations, submetering isn’t a practical solution which makes RUBS an effective option.

-The value of RUBS is that it decreases property owner expense while also motivating the majority of residents to do the right thing—conserve water and energy.
+The value of RUBS is that it decreases property owner expense.
+It also motivating the majority of residents to do the right thing—conserve water and energy.
 Given California’s ever-increasing population and the corresponding depletion of resources, conservation has never been more important.

 Skin in the Game